AsposeShowcase/QR_Code_Generator_by_Aspose.BarCode_for_Java/README.md

 - Import [QR_Code_Generator_by_Aspose.BarCode_for_Java] as a Maven Project
 - Server to run, such as [Glassfish]/[Tomcat]

-*Note: Set the application context path to â€˜qrcodegenâ€™ (if required).*
+*Note: Set the application context path to ‘qrcodegen’ (if required).*

 #####Access the deployed application at: http://localhost:8080/qrcodegen/

 #Aspose License
 The project works without a license, with limitations.
 To remove limitations, you can acquire a free [temporary license] or [buy a full license].